-According to industry sources, Chung Eui-sun, Chairman of Hyundai Motor Group, is not expected to attend the upcoming meeting with Huang, which will include SK Group Chairman Chey Tae-won, LG Group Chairman Koo Kwang-mo, and Naver Chairman Lee Hae-jin at a barbecue restaurant near Hongdae in Seoul on June 5.
+According to industry sources, Euisun Chung will not attend the upcoming meeting with Huang on June 5, where SK Group Chairman Chey Tae-won, LG Group Chairman Koo Kwang-mo, and Naver Chairman Lee Hae-jin will meet with the CEO at a barbecue restaurant near Hongdae in Seoul.

-However, industry insiders predict that Huang will likely meet with Chung at Hyundai's headquarters in Yangjae after visiting the AI research center and robotics lab at Seoul National University on June 8.
-If this meeting takes place, it would mark the second encounter since their initial meeting last year.
+However, there is a strong expectation that Huang will meet with Chung at Hyundai's headquarters in Yangjae after visiting the AI Research Institute and Robotics Laboratory at Seoul National University on June 8.
+If this meeting occurs, it will mark their second encounter since last year's initial meeting.

-The relationship between Chung and Huang dates back to the APEC summit last year when Huang visited South Korea.
-During that visit, he solidified their partnership over a meal of chicken and beer at Kkanbu Chicken in Samsung-dong, Seoul, alongside Lee Jae-yong.
+The connection between Chung and Huang dates back to the APEC summit last year when Huang visited South Korea and solidified their partnership over a meal at a chicken restaurant in Samsung-dong with Chung and Lee Jae-Yong.

-Since the so-called "Kkanbu meeting," industry experts have noted that collaboration between Hyundai Motor Group and NVIDIA has accelerated.
-This partnership led to Hyundai receiving 50,000 Blackwell GPUs, which are AI accelerators.
-Hyundai is leveraging Blackwell to drive innovations in autonomous vehicles, AI data centers, and robotics.
+Since the so-called "Kkanbu meeting," industry observers have noted an acceleration in collaboration between Hyundai Motor Group and NVIDIA.
+This partnership led to Hyundai receiving 50,000 units of NVIDIA's Blackwell GPUs, which are being utilized to innovate in autonomous vehicles, AI data centers, and robotics.

 Among Hyundai's future projects, autonomous driving technology is the most closely tied to NVIDIA.
 The company is developing a universal platform capable of supporting autonomous driving from Level 2+ to Level 4, based on NVIDIA's Drive Hyperion platform.

-To facilitate this, Hyundai appointed Park Min-woo, a former NVIDIA executive, as the head of its AVP division.
-Last month, the company also hired Lee Hee-seok, another former NVIDIA employee, to expedite the commercialization of autonomous driving technology.
+To facilitate this, Hyundai has appointed Park Min-woo, a former NVIDIA executive, as the head of its AVP division.
+Last month, the company also hired Lee Hee-seok, another former NVIDIA employee, to further advance the commercialization of autonomous driving technology.

 Hyundai's robotics initiatives are also expected to benefit directly from this collaboration.
-Its subsidiary, Boston Dynamics, is equipping its humanoid robot, Atlas, with NVIDIA's Jetson Thor, a dedicated AI computing platform for robots.
-The two companies are also developing a robotics foundation model that enables robots to understand and mimic human language and actions without programming.
+Its subsidiary, Boston Dynamics, is equipping its humanoid robot, Atlas, with NVIDIA's Jetson Thor AI computing platform.
+The two companies are working together to develop a robotics foundation model that enables robots to understand and mimic human language and actions without programming.

-A Hyundai representative stated, "We are closely watching the news of Jensen Huang's visit to South Korea," but added, "It has not yet been decided whether a meeting between the two chairmen will take place."
+A Hyundai official stated, "We are closely watching the news of Jensen Huang's visit to Korea," but added, "It has not yet been determined whether a meeting between the two chairmen will take place."

 * This article has been translated by AI.